aw3410/pltproject/README.txt

 𝛿(s_alpha, [0-9]) → s_alpha
 𝛿(s_alpha, [a-z]) → s_alpha

+Part 3 Input Program Description
+1. Program 1: This input program creates a function called princess which prints out hello princess.
+The scanner is able to output the expected tokens without error.
+2. Program 2: This input program creates a function called roses which prints out roses 5 times.
+The scanner is able to output the expected tokens without error.
+3. Program 3: This input program contains an error: '@' is included in the program, but it is not matched to any tokens.
+The scanner prints out the error at the position it occurs and exits the program.
+4. Program 4: This input program functions as an if-else program.
+The scanner is able to output the expected tokens without error.
+5. Program 5: This input program contains an error: an unclosed string.
+The scanner prints out the error at the position it occurs and exits the program.

 Part 4 Description

 In order to run a scanner like the one described in shell.sh, you would need to follow the following installation steps: